-Table 1 Managed Stand Site Index by Five Leading Species from Different Sources
+Table 4 Menegad Cland Cite Index by .
+Five Leading Ones ing from Different Courses Table 1 Managed Stand Site Index by y Five Leading Spec cies from Different Sources

 3. Different Operational Adjustment Factors (OAF) applications

 OAFs are used to account for factors that reflect site conditions that in reality are not uniformly fully stocked and even-aged.
 Specifically, OAF 1 is used to account for voids or non-productive areas within a stand; and OAF 2 is used to account for forest health issues associated with the stand.
 The standard provincial default values for OAF 1 and OAF 2 are 15% and 5%, respectively.